-Olympia College in Skokie, Illinois, was originally a member of RETS Electronic Colleges and was first licensed by the Michigan Department of Education in 1956.
+Everest College in Skokie, Illinois, was originally a member of RETS Electronic Colleges and was first licensed by the Michigan Department of Education in 1956.
 The College was acquired by National Education Corporation in 1978 and in 1979 was made a part of the Technical Colleges group.
 In 1983 the name was changed to National Education Center® - National Institute of Technology Campus.
 The College was acquired by Corinthian Schools, Inc. in September 1995.
 The name of the college was changed to National Institute of Technology on June 30, 1996.
 The college was relocated to Skokie, Illinois, in April 2001, and the name was changed at that time to Olympia College.
 The branch campus in Burr Ridge, Illinois, was opened in September 2002.
+In April of 2007 the name of both campuses was changed to Everest College.

 The Skokie campus is conveniently located on Woods Drive just south of Old Orchard Road and west of I-94.
-The attractive facility of approximately 36,000 square feet includes personal computer, and medical assisting and massage therapy laboratories; lecture rooms; resource center; student lounge; and administrative areas.
+The attractive facility of approximately 36,000 square feet includes personal computer, medical assisting and massage therapy laboratories; lecture rooms; resource center; student lounge; and administrative areas.
 Ample parking is available adjacent to the school building.